-Branch manages credit risk exposures through a robust credit underwriting, structuring and monitoring process.
-The process includes monthly review of all non-performing and special mention loans, if any, ensuring credit quality and the timely recognition of asset impairment.
-In addition, credit review and audit are performed regularly to proactively manage any delinquency, manage undesirable concentrations, maximise recoveries, and ensure that credit policies and procedures are complied with.
-Past dues and credit limit excesses are tracked and analysed by business, product lines and risk management units.
-Significant trends are reported to the Branch's management and Head Office.
+Credit risk exposures are managed through a robust credit underwriting, structuring and monitoring process.
+The process includes monthly review of all non-performing and special mention loans, ensuring credit quality and the timely recognition of asset impairment.
+In addition, credit review and audit are performed regularly to proactively manage any delinquency, minimise undesirable concentrations, maximise recoveries, and ensure that credit policies and procedures are complied with.
+Past dues and credit limit excesses are tracked and analysed by business, product line and risk management units.
+Significant trends are reported to the Branch's Senior Management and Head Office.

-To strengthen the credit risk management framework, the Branch follows guideline which sets out the operation procedures and requirements with regard to the use of valid internal rating model and relevant approach in credit approval, credit monitoring and reporting of credit risk information.
+To strengthen the credit risk management framework, the Branch follows the guideline which sets out the operation procedures and requirements with regard to the use of valid internal rating model and relevant approach in credit approval, credit monitoring and reporting of credit risk information.
 The internal master rating scale can be mapped to Standard & Poor's external credit ratings.